- 25min

 Different Types of Pliers and Their Uses

 Pliers are like the Swiss Army knife of gripping tools – always there to lend a hand (or two!).
-But with so many shapes and sizes, it’s easy to get confused about which one tackles what task.
+But with so many shapes and sizes, it’s easy to get confused about the different kinds of pliers.
 Don’t worry, this guide will be your cheat sheet to these trusty tools!

 We’ll explore the most common types of pliers (and their pictures!) and what makes them special.
 From grabbing tiny wires to twisting stubborn bolts, you’ll be a plier pro in no time.
-So, let’s dive in and meet the pliers that will become your new favorite go-to helpers!
+So, let’s dive in and meet all types of pliers with names that will become your new favorite go-to helpers!

 What Are Pliers Used For?